lgeurts/text-align/README.md

 * This package aims to be useful when aligning items in academic papers, but you may find other uses for it.
 * If no selection is made, text on the line of the cursor is aligned.
-* If a selection is made, all lines of text containing some of the selection will be aligned.
+* If a selection is made, all lines of text containing the selection will be aligned.

 ## Future Features: